aehrc/EpiExplorer/README.md

 ### Network modes:

-EpiExplorer represents networks in two modes:
+1. EpiExplorer represents networks in two modes:

-1. Interaction as nodes: Depicts a large amount of nodes and shows the specific interactions between the nodes.
+  * Interaction as nodes: Depicts a large amount of nodes and shows the specific interactions between the nodes.
 The default is set to Interactions as Nodes in the GUI.

-2. Interaction as edges: Depicts both SNPs and interactions as nodes of the graph.
+  * Interaction as edges: Depicts both SNPs and interactions as nodes of the graph.

-### Features

-1. EpiExplorer uses visual elements such as color, size and shape of nodes; color and thickness of edges to convey information about the SNPs.
+2. EpiExplorer uses visual elements such as color, size and shape of nodes; color and thickness of edges to convey information about the SNPs.

-2. EpiExplorer allows users the functionality to filter the networks (i.e. show/ hide nodes or edges, highlight/ gray out nodes or edges, invert the query) by writing a python query.
+3. EpiExplorer allows users the functionality to filter the networks (i.e. show/ hide nodes or edges, highlight/ gray out nodes or edges, invert the query) by writing a python query.

-3. Various layout algorithms are available through Cytoscape.
+4. Various layout algorithms are available through Cytoscape.

 #### Additional features
 The program has the ability to retain the previous states of the networks which allows users to load multiple input files during the run of the program and filter out data effectively without having to restart.